gofynd/fdk-client-javascript/DOCUMENTATION.md

 ```

-Merge or Replace cart based on `action` parameter with shared cart of `token`

 | Argument  |  Type  | About |
 | --------- | ----  | --- |
 | token | string |  |